-'''

--e 'home//tmp' -e 'otherdir/tmp'
+-e 'home/\/tmp' -e 'otherdir/tmp'

-'''

-Here, quoting home//tmp is important to avoid the expansion of the term by the shell.
+Here, quoting home/\/tmp is important to avoid the expansion of the term by the shell.

---includeDirs / -i / includeDirs If this option is set, then only files which are in the directories specified here are backed up.
+- --contExceptDirsErr / contExceptDirsErr storeBackup.pl will continue to backup even if one or more directories specified with exceptDirs does not exist.
+Default is to print and error message and stop. - --includeDirs / -i / includeDirs If this option is set, then only files which are in the directories specified here are backed up.
 StoreBackup.pl will only include files which are not in the exceptDirs and in the includeDirs.